 Under current law, to be an adoption assessor, a person must be employed by, appointed by, or under contract with a court, PCSA, PCPA, or PNA.
 In addition, the person must be either (1) a professional counselor or licensed social worker, (2) a licensed psychologist, or (3) a student pursuing a post-secondary degree who works under the supervision of a professional counselor, licensed social worker, or licensed psychologist.
+The bill permits a licensed marriage and family therapist to act as an adoption assessor (R.C.
+3107.014).

-(R.C.
-3107.014.)
-The bill requires the student to be working to earn a four-year post-secondary degree in social or behavior science, or both, and permits the student to also work under the supervision of a licensed marriage and family therapist.
+The bill also requires the student to be working to earn a four-year post-secondary degree in social or behavior science, or both, and permits the student to also work under the supervision of a licensed marriage and family therapist.
 Beginning July 1, 2009, however, a student may only be eligible to serve as an assessor if the supervising professional counselor, social worker, marriage and family therapist, or psychologist has completed the training required by rules adopted by the Director of ODJFS.
 (R.C.
 3107.014(A)(2)(c).)